Ugofebe/ugotheanalystt.github.io/README.txt

 ## Live Demo

-You can access the live version of my portfolio website at [https://yourusername.github.io/portfolio](https://yourusername.github.io/portfolio).
+You can access the live version of my portfolio website at https://ugofebe.github.io/ugotheanalystt.github.io.

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript
-- Bootstrap (optional)
 - GitHub Pages

 ## Features